What is chlamydia and how do you catch it?

 How do you catch chlamydia?

 The first thing to know is that chlamydia can be spread through a variety of sexual activities.
-Chlamydia is a bacterial infection and is carried within genital fluids (vaginal fluid and semen); you can contract the infection by coming into contact with these fluids.
+Chlamydia is a bacterial infection and is carried within genital fluids (vaginal fluid, semen and rectal mucus); you can contract the infection by coming into contact with these fluids.

 How chlamydia is spread?